MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/reference.md

 ### Restart the top function of the call stack

-To pause on the first line of the top function in your call stack, while paused on a line of code, hover anywhere in the **Call Stack** pane, open the contextual menu \(right-click\), and choose **Restart Frame**.
+To pause on the first line of the top function in your call stack, while paused on a line of code, hover anywhere in the **Call Stack** pane, open the contextual menu \(right-click\), and choose **Restart frame**.
 The top function is the last function that was run.

 The following code snippet is an example for you to step-through.